-There is an area of approximately 25 hectares in the heart of the heart of Silicon Valley.
-And it's about to house one of the world's first privately owned cities.
+There is an area of about 25 hectares in the heart of Silicon Valley.
+And it is about to host one of the world's first privately owned cities.

-Imagine it as a big bubble that will have everything you need, from simple things like housing to more complex things like pharmacies and cinemas.
-Within a couple of years, Facebook employees could eat, sleep and work without ever leaving Willow Village, the small town's name.
+Think of it as a big bubble that will have everything you need, from simple things like housing to more complex things like pharmacies and cinemas.
+Within a couple of years, Facebook employees could eat, sleep and work without ever leaving Willow Village, as the small town is called.

 Zuckerberg is not alone in this venture, which seems like a real trend (I mentioned it here some time ago).
 Apple who has just finished building their own park, and Google has started building 10.000 housing units.
 The concept of the city could change, the difference between private and public areas becomes more confusing.

 As mentioned, the advent of Big Tech in the residential construction sector can have unpredictable administrative and legal consequences, but it has much more immediate causes.